Updated 27 November 2009

 Two good choices for a child that really wants a telescope (but you're not sure the interest will last)!

-There are two scopes that recently came on the market that are very basic (but are good choices in certain situations).
+There are two scopes on the market that are very basic (but are good choices in certain situations).
 These two scopes are perfect for a child who really wants a telescope, but you are (a) not sure the interest will last more than a week and /or (b) you want to keep costs to the absolute lowest possible.
-Both of these scopes are very basic performers and quite similar in overall design.
+Both of these scopes are very basic performers and are virtually identical in their basic design.
 The first one is:

 1. Simple to use: Just carry it outside, set it on a table (or car hood) and you ready to observe.
 The scope is small and light enough (4 pounds) for most anyone to carry.